ryanfb/etc/_posts/2015-05-06-xslt_processing_of_large_xml_files.md

 Unfortunately, this limits you to XSLT 1.0 stylesheets.

-Note that if you don't give Xalan-J enough memory, you can still run into errors, manifesting themselves as a `org.apache.xml.utils.WrappedRuntimeException` error in the stylesheet.
+Note that if you don't give Xalan-J enough memory, you can still run into errors, manifesting themselves as an `org.apache.xml.utils.WrappedRuntimeException` error in the stylesheet.

 Thanks to [Yakov Shafranovich](http://blog.shaftek.org/2008/10/20/using-xslt-for-very-large-files/) for pointing out Xalan for this process.